iuriineves/iuriineves/README.md

 - tutored a robotics class at my school
 - programmed Arduino circuits
 - built and deployed websites
-- shipped a [Minecraft mod](https://github.com/iuriineves/sn0wfrogs-capybaras) with over 50k downloads
+- shipped a [Minecraft mod](https://github.com/iuriineves/sn0wfrogs-capybaras) with almost 100k downloads
 - designed and launched multiple websites using Next.js
 - made games using the Godot engine